csc-training/summerschool/intro-to-hpc/docs/01-intro-supercomputing.md

 ---
 title: Introduction to supercomputing
 author: CSC Summerschool
-date:   2019-06
+date:   2022-06
 lang:   en
 ---

 # What is high-performance computing?

-* Utilising computer power that is much larger than available in typical desktop computer
+* Utilising computing power that is much larger than available in typical desktop computer
-* Performance of HPC system (i.e. supercomputer) is often measured in floating point operations per second (flop/s)
+* Performance of HPC systems (i.e. supercomputers) is often measured in floating point operations per second (flop/s)
 	- For software, other measures can be more meaningful
-* Currently, the most powerful system reaches ~100 x 10^15 flop/s (100 Pflop / s)
+* Currently, the most powerful system reaches >10^18 flop/s (1 Eflop / s)

 # What is high-performance computing?